Toit language basics#

 print "Hello $name!"

-is a method that takes a single argument.
-We can use that from main
+This way, hi is a function that takes a single argument.
+We can use that from main:

 main: